The Australian Work Health and Safety Strategy 2012–2022 promoted the vision of healthy, safe and productive working lives.

 Well-designed, healthy, and safe work will allow workers in Australia to have more productive working lives.

-What the strategy will achieve
+What the strategy aimed to achieve

 The strategy set 3 national targets by 2022, to reduce:

 the number of worker fatalities due to injury by at least 20%